Carabaccia – Tuscan Red Onion WFPB Soup

 · · · · · ·

 Carabaccia is a traditional Tuscan onion soup.
 When I found this recipe, I became obsessed with it.
 It is a culinary masterpiece that captures the essence of simplicity and rustic elegance.
-This hearty and flavorful dish has deep roots in Italian culinary history and showcases the region’s
+This hearty and flavorful dish has deep roots in Italian culinary history and showcases the region’s commitment to using

 Post Date: February 28, 2024